Book-Microservices-v2/update-2.4.0/README.md

 Are you interested in building a microservice architecture from scratch?
 You'll face all the challenges of designing and implementing a distributed system one by one, and will be able to evaluate if it's the best choice for your project.

-Visit [https://tpd.io/book-extra](https://tpd.io/book-extra) for all the details about the book.
+[Buy the book at Amazon](https://amzn.to/3nADn4q), or visit [https://tpd.io/book-extra](https://tpd.io/book-extra) for all the details.

 ### Purchase